Feeling Overwhelmed By Work & Life? Try This Simple Strategy

 - Avoid information overload and decision fatigue

-- Design an organization method to avoid jumping from one task to another
+- Focus on one activity without jumping from one task to another

-No, I needed a more sustainable solution.
-I wanted a simple but powerful concept which helps me to get things going without too much planning.
+No – I needed another solution.
+My goal was a simple but powerful concept that helps me to get things done without too much planning.

-To explain this solution, you have to go back to our childhood.
-As a kid, there was one thing that affected your whole childhood – You had to follow rules.
-Rules like:
+To explain how it works, we need to go back to our childhood.
+As a kid, almost every one of us had to follow rules: